Teachers & Schools

-Teachers will be mailed a kit including four plants and potting-up materials for the class.
+Teachers will be mailed a kit including plants and potting-up materials for the class.
 Access to online materials and a potting-up video tutorial for teachers included.
-Additionally, UA Middle School teachers and their classes will also have the opportunity to engage with online materials that extend learning to the topic of climate change.
+Additionally, UA Middle School teachers and their classes will also have the opportunity to engage with online materials that extend learning.
 UA Elementary School teachers will receive a digital plant reference book.

 Fee: one UA Class Visit Voucher per class.